EIGRP Metric K Values Explained with Examples

 To view the value of all metric components, you can use the 'show interface' command.

-The output of the "show interface" command shows the delay in tens of microseconds.
-Because of this, the delay is shown as 20000 (2000x10 = 20000) in the above output.
+The output of the 'show interface' command shows the delay in tens of microseconds.
+Because of this, the delay is shown as 20000 (2000 × 10) in the output above.

-As we know, unless we enable Load, Reliability, and MTU, EIGRP uses the following formula.
+As you know, unless you enable Load, Reliability, and MTU, EIGRP uses the following formula.

-For the above formula, we only need the least bandwidth and cumulative delay.
-The least bandwidth and cumulative delay of the first route are 1544Kbps and 4000, respectively.
+For the above formula, you only need the least bandwidth and cumulative delay.
+The least bandwidth and cumulative delay of the first route are 1,544 kbps and 4,000, respectively.
 Let's put both values in the formula.

 Thus, the cost of the first route (30.0.0.0/8) is 2681856.